 Students in College of DuPage dual credit courses are dually enrolled at York and COD and have full access to College of DuPage resources.
 Dual credit is open to all Junior and Senior students.
 Sophomore and Freshman students may be able to earn dual credit if they obtain the appropriate written recommendation and approval from the course instructor.
 At the time of this publication there is currently no fee associated with obtaining the college credits offered through the dual credit program.
 Students can earn these college credits for free while still in high school.

 Invitation to Teach

 Semester 1 = Education 1100 (3 Semester Hours)

 Semester 2 = Education 1101 (3 Semester Hours)

 *Culinary 1120 - Sanitation - (1 Semester Hour)

-(New in 2016-2017, Students must pass ServSafe exam with a 75% or higher and earn certification in order to pass COD course)
+(*Note: Students must pass ServSafe exam with a 75% or higher and earn certification in order to pass COD course)

 COD Architecture 1211 (3 Semester Hours)